- 1. Keys to Scaling a Business

 4. Barriers to Scaling a Business

-Whether you are a startup trying to find your first customer or an Enterprise like Microsoft who we worked with to help ramp up their channels to sell O365, new customer acquisition is king.
+Whether you are a startup trying to find your first customer or an Enterprise like Microsoft who we worked with to help ramp up their channels to sell O365, new customer acquisition is king for growth and scaling any business.

 New customers bring new revenues that breathe life into every organisation and without them, growth stalls and things start to go backwards.